hphelion/documentation/devplatform/preview/windows_overview.md

 Windows support in HDP has software requirements including the following:

-* A deployment of HOS 1.1.
-Deployment to HOS 1.0 is not supported.
-* A licensed, retail, English language Windows 2012 R2 ISO image.
-Evaluation versions and non-English versions are not supported.
-This image can be obtained through a MSDN subscription for development and test purposes, but images for use in a production environment must be obtained through the OEM channel.
-See [Windows Instance Licensing](#licensing) for details.
-* Virtual Box version 4.3.26 or later: <a href="https://www.virtualbox.org/wiki/Downloads">Download</a>
-* Virtio drivers version 0.1-81: <a href="http://alt.fedoraproject.org/pub/alt/virtio-win/stable/virtio-win-0.1-81.iso">Download</a>
-* The Glazier tool: <a href="https://drive.google.com/a/hp.com/folderviewid=0By3HV5Aek7gYfjg3TUVGT1RxeGhhZTBvN2JBR3Y4UWZZWXkycEprUGhSc0J3a19XcHJaTXM&usp=sharing">Download</a>
+* An HP Helion Public Cloud account.
 * Any edition of Visual Studio 2013, including the Community (free) edition.
 * The <a href="/helion/devplatform/1.2/windows/deployingnet">Cloud Foundry Explorer Visual Studio extension</a>.
-This extension can be found by searching for **Cloud Foundry Explorer** in the *Extensions and Updates* module of Visual Studio.
+This extensio can be found by searching for **Cloud Foundry Explorer** in the *Extensions and Updates* module of Visual Studio.
 * HDP supports .NET applications created with .NET versions 2.0 through 4.5.2.

 ## Windows Instance Licensing {#licensing}